-Commitments KPIs (where relevant) Outcomes / Status Create local and regional awareness of the Project's procurement opportunities through ongoing engagement with the business community, such as newsletters and community forums (refer to Community and Stakeholder Engagement Plan) Further advertising of procurement opportunities will occur as construction ramps up Publish the Buy Local Policy and Plan on McKinlay Shire Council's website The Buy Local Policy is published only on the Multicom Saint Elmo Project website Focus on identifying Indigenous businesses in the Project's economic catchment area during the construction phase and engage Indigenous businesses in the construction supply chain Identify Indigenous Businesses through the Black Business Register, Supply Nation and DWATSIPM Establish a target for Aboriginal and Torres Strait Islander business procurement on the project As per the Commonwealth Government's target for the upcoming financial year, the target for awarding contracts to Indigenous businesses (volume based) is three percent (3%) of the total number of eligible contracts.
-Eligible contracts are defined as the number of public tenders advertised on Multicom's public webpage for the next financial year (2022-2023) Multicom has established ongoing support from Martyr Training in Mount lsa Partner with Registered Training Organisations to provide local businesses with access to capacity building programs yeui (2022 2023) Multicom is providing their support towards the Smart Hub initiative with ongoing membership and utilises the Hub for training programs Local businesses and industries are also expected to benefit from the proposed Julia Creek Smart Hub being developed by McKinlay Council (Strategy 27 of the 2019- 2026 McKinlay Community Plan) rido for danning programs Multicom has provided its support for this initiative and will work closely with the Council and local businesses to ensure the Smart Hub and its associated facilities are made use of for the life of the project.
-This may include working with Registered Training Organisations (RTO) to run their training programs via the Hub and otherwise support the upskilling of and recruitment for local businesses Require all Major Contractors to comply with the Buy Local Plan, including alignment with this plan and the associated QRC Code of Practice Implementation Guideline (2013) No major contractors have been awarded to date; however, compliance will be required once a contract is awarded
+Commitments KPIs (where relevant) Outcomes / Status Create local and regional awareness of the Project's procurement opportunities through ongoing engagement with the business community, such as newsletters and community forums (refer to Community and Stakeholder Engagement Plan) Further advertising of procurement opportunities will occur as construction ramps up Publish the Buy Local Policy and Plan on McKinlay Shire Council's website The Buy Local plan will be published in 2025, contingent upon approval from the McKinlay Shire Council to feature it on their website.
+The Buy Local Policy will also be published only on the Multicom Saint Elmo Project website Focus on identifying Indigenous businesses in the Project's economic catchment area during the construction phase and engage Indigenous businesses in the construction supply chain Identify Indigenous Businesses through the Black Business Register, Supply Nation and DWATSIPM Establish a target for Aboriginal and Torres Strait Islander business procurement on the project As per the Commonwealth Government's target for the upcoming financial year, the target for awarding contracts to Indigenous businesses (volume based) is three percent (3%) of the total number of eligible contracts.
+Eligible contracts are defined as the number of public tenders advertised on Multicom's public webpage for the next financial year (2022-2023) Multicom has established ongoing support from Martyr Training in Mount Isa Multicom is providing their support Partner with Registered Training Organisations to provide local businesses with access to capacity building programs towards the Smart Hub initiative with ongoing membership and utilises the Hub for training programs Local businesses and industries are also expected to benefit from the proposed Julia Creek Smart Hub being developed by McKinlay Council (Strategy 27 of the 2019- 2026 McKinlay Community Plan) Multicom has provided its support for this initiative and will work closely with the Council and local businesses to ensure the Smart Hub and its associated facilities are made use of for the life of the project.
+This may include working with Registered Training Organisations (RTO) to run their training programs via the Hub and otherwise support the upskilling of and recruitment for local businesses Require all Major Contractors to comply with the Buy Local Plan, including alignment with this plan and the associated QRC Code of Practice Implementation Guideline (2013) As Multicom Resources has been self- performing it has followed the buy local plan.
+If major contractors are involved in the next stages of construction they will be required to follow the plan.

-7 CONCLUSION
+8 CONCLUSION

-Following the commencement of the Project's construction phase in October 2023, Multicom has been slowly progressing the Saint Elmo Project with the development of a sediment basin and internal access tracks and ongoing environmental monitoring.
-A major contractor has not yet been awarded for major construction works, and this is reflected in Multicom's measured approach to workforce recruitment and engagement activities.
+Following the commencement of the Project's construction phase in October 2023, Multicom Resources has been steadily progressing with the development of the Saint Elmo Project.
+Key activities have included the development of a sediment basin, internal access tracks, and ongoing environmental monitoring.
+While a major contractor has not yet been awarded for large-scale construction works, this measured approach has been reflected in the company's workforce recruitment and engagement strategies.

-In line with the Project's SIMP, Multicom has made progress towards their commitments for:
+In line with the Project's Social Impact Management Plan (SIMP), Multicom has made substantial progress in meeting its commitments across several areas, including: